Why I became an Acupuncturist

 If I could do this for free everyday, I would.
 I know how effective this medicine is for so many things and I look for ways to share it with others.
 I am a member of Acupuncturists Without Borders that provides trauma and stress relief acupuncture to first responders and those affected by disasters.
 I am a member of the Georgia Medical Reserve Corps and am working to create an Acupuncture team to respond in the event of a disaster in our state.
-I volunteer at the Atlanta Veterans Acupuncture Clinic, where we offer free acupuncture treatments to our Veterans and their families to provide stress relief.
+I volunteered at the Atlanta Veterans Acupuncture Clinic, where we offered free acupuncture treatments to our Veterans and their families to provide stress relief.
 After the tornadoes that struck my hometown of Albany, Ga., I worked with the local acupuncturist there to set up a free clinic to provide treatments to those affected by the storms.
-And most recently, I offered free treatments to those who were staying in our area after having been evacuated from the paths of the hurricanes that swept through the Southeast.
+I offered free treatments to those who were staying in our area after having been evacuated from the paths of the hurricanes that swept through the Southeast a few years ago.
+And most recently, I held a free clinic for those impacted by the tornadoes in Newnan.

-Having served as Secretary for the Georgia Association of Acupuncture and Asian Medicine for several years, I am helping to create public awareness about the benefits of this medicine, and am working to educate our law makers on how it can be a key tool in addressing the opioid epidemic in our state and others.
+I served as Secretary for the Georgia Association of Acupuncture and Asian Medicine for several years, helping to create public awareness about the benefits of this medicine, and working to educate our law makers on how it can be a key tool in addressing the opioid epidemic in our state and others.